megamattc/Akkadian-language-models/README.md

 important caveat.
 Both the normalized and transliterated versions of the language models run on custom Language classes modeled on Spacy's default Language classes located in ```/spacy/lang```.
 The folder for normalized class (as well as the label of the language in the files) is called ```ak``` and the corresponding label for the transliterated class is ```akt```.
 Both the ```ak``` and ```akt``` folders should be placed in the ```/spacy/lang``` directory alongside spacy's other language modules (e.g. ```de```, ```am```,```ar```).
 Alternatively, you may modify the appropriate scripts to locate these folders in another place of your choosing.

-We should also acknowledge that one component of the AkkParser-Norm model is a custom morphological parser modeled on Aleksi Sahala's parser for
+We should also acknowledge that one component of the AkkParser-Norm model is a custom morphological parser modeled on Aleksi Sahala's [older parser](https://github.com/asahala/BabyFST) for
-Babylonian dialects of Akkadian (see https://github.com/asahala/BabyFST and Sahala 2020).
+Babylonian dialects of Akkadian (see Sahala 2020).
 Our modifications mainly consist of adapting the parser for Neo-Assyrian dialects and integrating its functionality into a Spacy pipeline.
 More details can be found in ```guidelines.md```.

 Works cited: